-Tier One – Overview of information held and shared
+Tier One - Overview of the information held and shared

 Our Contact Details

-What type of information do we hold about our patients?
+What type of personal information do we hold about our patients?

-We collect and process the following information about our patients:
+We currently collect and process the following information about our patients:

 - contact details - address, telephone, email address;